martencassel/terraform-ee/README.md

 The secret.tfvars define your personal credentials for AWS and the URl to your Docker EE repository you get from store.docker.com, EE account details, VM credentials.

+# Example

+The example below will provision 4 node cluster consisting of 1 Manager 3 Worker nodes.

+The manager will be hosted on a RHEL 7.5 machine with the Docker EE Engine 17.06.2-ee-14 release.
+The worker nodes will be hosted on Windows Server 2016 with the same EE engine version as the linux one.

 ```
 variables = {